 Severe weather can occur any time of the year in the Rio Grande Valley.
-Peak activity is squarely in May, with April and June second and third highest, respectively.
-A secondary bump appears from August to October, likely a combination of increasing atmospheric instability and tropical cyclone wind impacts.
+Peak activity is in May, with April second and June third highest, respectively.
+A secondary slight bump appears from August to October, likely a combination of increasing atmospheric instability and tropical cyclone wind impacts.
+More than 70 individual events on April 21, 23, 28, and 29, 2023, pushed April's total a bit closer to May's.